Hi! I'm Nate. Here's a button that will produce my CV, if you're into that sort of thing (updated August 2019).

 I work primarily in political philosophy and philosophy of law, focusing on the legitimacy of institutions and the nature of the practical authority that they claim over us.
 I have published papers in these and other areas in venues such as The Journal of Political Philosophy, Australasian Journal of Philosophy, and Law and Philosophy.
 On this site you will find more detail about me, my research, my teaching, and how to contact me.

-Previously I was a Research Fellow with the Justitia Amplificata Centre for Advanced Studies, an interdisciplinary research center in political theory and philosophy at Goethe Universität Frankfurt in Frankfurt am Main, Germany.
+Previously I was a Postdoctoral Fellow in the Philosophy Department of McMaster University in Hamilton, Canada.
+Before that I was a Research Fellow with the Justitia Amplificata Centre for Advanced Studies, an interdisciplinary research center in political theory and philosophy at Goethe Universität Frankfurt in Frankfurt am Main, Germany.
 I was also a visiting postdoctoral research fellow with the Chair of International Political Theory at Goethe Universität for Sommersemester 2014 and during the 2014-15 academic year I was a Visiting Assistant Professor at Virginia Tech.
 I have a Ph.D. in Philosophy from Washington University in St. Louis (2014), an M.A. in Philosophy from Virginia Tech (2008), and a B.A. in Biochemistry from Spring Arbor University (2004).
 I've ended up a long way from biochemistry!
 Everything else you'll find here is about philosophy but if you're interested: for my senior thesis, I investigated the reported efficacy of chaulmoogra oil for treating leprosy by separating out various chemical components of the natural oil and testing their properties.

 I'm originally from the USA, though not from any particular place.
 I was born in New Jersey and have lived in New York City, rural Kentucky, Michigan, suburban Illinois, upstate New York, Virginia, Missouri, Egypt, China, Germany, and now Canada.
 I've learned a lot from my migratory ways.
 We can't take the view from everywhere or the view from nowhere, but I hope that having had the view from many-wheres helps my understanding of morality, political institutions, and justice.
 It’s nice to be back in time zones where I can occasionally watch some baseball.
 Sometimes I attempt to write fiction and I return to an extremely unfinished novel in fits and starts, all of which is a nice outlet for the kind of explosive purple prose that is most often counterproductive in a philosophy article aiming for clarity and precision.